Patricia Lord, MA, Museum Studies, MBA, Non-Profit Management firstname.lastname@example.org, Executive Director

 Jeremy M. Tuggle was born in Redding, Shasta County, California in 1982.
-He earned the rank of Eagle Scout from Boy Scouts of America in November of 2000, earning the highest award one can achieve in scouting.
-Tuggle graduated in the class of 2001 from Central Valley High School in Shasta Lake City, California.
-He attended college for a few years at Shasta College taking General Education and Local History courses.
-He currently works at the Shasta Historical Society and for In Home Health Services providing care for his great grandmother.
-Tuggle is the author of two published books, Rooted In Shasta County (2003) and A Journey Through Time: Ono and the Bald Hills (2008), and various articles on Shasta County history.
-He is an active and lifetime member of the Shasta Historical Society, and a member of the Society of Mayflower Descendants in the State of California.
-Jeremy is a descendant of eleven Shasta County pioneer families recognized by the Shasta Historical Society.
-Tuggle and his wife, Leah, have one son, Carson.
-Carson’s twin brother, Jason, died shortly after birth.
+He earned the rank of Eagle Scout from Boy Scouts of America in November of 2000.
+Jeremy attended Shasta College where he took General Education and Local History courses.
+Mr. Tuggle is the author of two published books, Rooted In Shasta County (2003) and A Journey Through Time: Ono and the Bald Hills (2008) and various articles on Shasta County history.
+Mr. Tuggle digitizatizes collections items, maintains our social networking sites, and conducts research for library patrons, the Shasta Historical Minute and our many programs and publications.